 Laboratory Safety: During the first section meeting, each lab section will receive verbal instructions from the instructor on laboratory safety, the physical outlay of the laboratory and the operation of safety equipment.
 Attendance for this instruction is MANDATORY.
 Most of the same information is provided in writing in the beginning pages of the laboratory manual.
+Inform your TA of any medical conditions that might affect your ability to safely conduct experiments.
+Attention to safety precautions is mandatory at all times; non-compliance might result in student dismissal for that day (equivalent to an unexcused absence).

 It is essential that you are wearing eye protection at all times during the lab, that you are wearing closed-toed shoes, at a minimum, long pants or skirts covering your knees, and shirts covering your shoulders.
 Long hair needs to be tied back while in the lab.
 Neither contact lenses nor vision correction glasses are an appropriate substitute for safety glasses.
 Proper safety glasses with side shields can be purchased in the bookstore or at home improvement stores.
 We do not provide "loaners".
-So, if you forget your glasses, we will be sending you to the bookstore to purchase a new pair.
-No exceptions!